B.A., Brown University, 1989

 Ph.D., Columbia University, 1998

-Modern and contemporary Trans-Atlantic literature and culture, Critical Theory, feminist theory, Critical Race Studies, African American Studies, American Studies, Transnational cultural studies.
+Modern and contemporary Trans-Atlantic literature and culture, Critical Race Studies, feminist theory, Critical Theory, African American Studies, Transnational American Studies

-Hagar's Children is a companion to my first book, Wayward Reproductions: Genealogies of Race and Nation in Transatlantic Modern Thought (2004), a study of the intersection of ideas about human reproduction, race, and racial nationalism expressed in major nineteenth and early twentieth century thought-systems such as first wave feminism, classical Marxism, Freudian psychoanalysis, Darwinian evolutionary theory, and anti-racism and anti-imperialism.
-Other publications include, Next to the Color Line: Gender, Sexuality and W. E. B. Du Bois (2007), a collection of essays on the intersection of Du Bois studies, critical race studies, feminist and queer studies, and The Modern Girl Around the World: Consumption, Modernity and Globalization (2008), a transnational feminist research collaboration on the construction of the unprecedented forms of racialized femininity that appeared around the globe in the early part of the twentieth century.
-Here the focus is on flappers, garçonnes, moga, modeng xiaojie, and neue Frauen among others.
+The Afterlife of Slavery contributes to African American studies, feminist and Marxist theory, and Critical Race Theory; it also engages science studies, SF studies, and current debates about imperialism and globalization.
+I regard it as a companion to my first book, Wayward Reproductions: Genealogies of Race and Nation in Transatlantic Modern Thought (2004), a study of the intersection of ideas about human reproduction, race, and racial nationalism as they were expressed in major nineteenth and early twentieth century thought-systems such as first wave feminism, classical Marxism, Freudian psychoanalysis, Darwinian evolutionary theory, and various forms of anti-racism and anti-imperialism.
+Other recent books include, Next to the Color Line: Gender, Sexuality and W. E. B. Du Bois (2007), a collection of essays on the intersection of Du Bois studies, critical race studies, feminist and queer studies that I co-edited with Susan Gillman, and The Modern Girl Around the World: Consumption, Modernity and Globalization (2008), a transnational feminist research collaboration (co-authored with Tani Barlow, Madeleine Yue Dong, Uta Poiger, Priti Ramamurthy, and Lynn Thomas).
+This volume of original essays treats the construction of the unprecedented forms of racialized femininity that appeared around the globe in the early part of the twentieth century.
+Here, focus is on flappers, garçonnes, moga, modeng xiaojie, and neue Frauen among others.